charleskennethhernandez/storefront-webhook/README.md

     - Test the entire integration by triggering the Pipedream workflow, ensuring the Spatie Webhook is processed, and the document is generated using the Adobe API.

+### Test Cases

+1. **Laravel Webhook Server Setup:**
+    - [ ] Ensure the Laravel Webhook Server is installed and configured correctly.
+    - [ ] Confirm that the server is running and can receive incoming webhooks.

+2. **Spatie Webhook Configuration:**
+    - [ ] Verify that the Spatie configuration file has been published (`config/webhook-client.php`).
+    - [ ] Confirm that the `webhook_model` and `process_webhook_job` settings are configured correctly.

+3. **Pipedream Workflow Integration:**
+    - [ ] Create a sample workflow in Pipedream to trigger the Laravel Webhook Server.
+    - [ ] Confirm that the workflow executes successfully and sends data to the Laravel Webhook Server.

+4. **Adobe Document Generation API Setup:**
+    - [ ] Confirm that API credentials from the Adobe Developer Console are available.
+    - [ ] Test the API endpoints for document generation using a sample request.

+5. **Handle Spatie Webhook Payload:**
+    - [ ] Send a sample webhook payload to the Laravel Webhook Server.
+    - [ ] Confirm that the payload is properly handled, and relevant data is extracted.

+6. **Generate Document Using Adobe API:**
+    - [ ] Use sample data to trigger the document generation process.
+    - [ ] Confirm that the API response contains the expected document or confirmation.

+7. **Handle Laravel Webhook Server Events:**
+    - [ ] Trigger a Spatie webhook event and ensure the corresponding Laravel Webhook Server action is executed.

+8. **End-to-End Integration Test:**
+    - [ ] Trigger the Pipedream workflow.
+    - [ ] Verify that Spatie Webhook is received, Laravel Webhook Server processes the event, and the document is generated using the Adobe API.

 ### Additional Resources

 - [Spatie Webhook Documentation](https://spatie.be/docs/laravel-webhook-client)